Brooke Norton-Cuffy

-Brooke Dion Nelson Norton-Cuffy (born 12 January 2004) is an English professional footballer who plays as a right-back for Serie A club Genoa.
+Brooke Dion Nelson Norton-Cuffy (born 12 January 2004) is an English professional footballer who plays as a right-back for club Hull City.

 Club career

 Norton-Cuffy began his career with Chelsea, before joining Arsenal at the age of 10, and signing his first professional contract on 21 January 2021.
 On 18 January 2022, joined Lincoln City on loan for the remainder of the season.
 He made his senior debut coming off the bench away to Plymouth Argyle on 22 January 2022.
 He scored his first senior goal against Sheffield Wednesday on 5 March 2022.
 He was Arsenal's Scholar of the Year for 2022.

-On 22 August 2022, he joined Rotherham United on a season-long loan.
+On 22 August 2022, Norton-Cuffy joined Rotherham United on a season-long loan.
 In January 2023 Norton-Cuffy was recalled by Arsenal, and he moved to Coventry City on loan instead.
 On 24 August 2023, he joined Millwall on a season-long loan.

-On 14 August 2024, he joined Serie A club Genoa for an undisclosed fee.
+On 14 August 2024, Norton-Cuffy joined Serie A club Genoa for an undisclosed fee.
+He scored his first goal for the club in a 2–1 away win over Udinese on 8 December 2025.

+On 1 September 2026, newly promoted Premier League club Hull City agreed a transfer with Genoa for Norton-Cuffy, with Cody Drameh moving in the opposite direction.

 International career

+Born in England, Norton-Cuffy is of Dominica descent.
 Having already represented England at U16 and U18 level, he made his U19 debut during a 3–1 win over Republic of Ireland during 2022 UEFA European Under-19 Championship qualification at the Bescot Stadium.

 On 17 June 2022, Norton-Cuffy was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
 He was a second-half substitute in the final as England beat Israel 3–1 in extra time to win the tournament.

 On 22 March 2023, Norton-Cuffy made his debut for the England U20s during a 2–0 win over Germany in Manchester.
 On 10 May 2023, Norton-Cuffy was included in the England squad for the 2023 FIFA U-20 World Cup.
 However, he did not arrive at the tournament until after the group stages due to Coventry City's participation in the 2023 EFL Championship play-off final.
 His only appearance of the tournament saw him start in their round of sixteen defeat against Italy.

 On 16 October 2023, Norton-Cuffy made his England U21 debut as a substitute during a 3–2 defeat to Ukraine in Košice in 2025 UEFA European Under-21 Championship qualifying.